wp-plugins/mycurator/README.txt

 2. Topic page tells MyCurator what to look for in your sources.

-3. New saved page meta box with images in WordPress post editor.
+3. Saved page meta box with images in WordPress post editor.

 == Changelog ==

+= 1.3.0 =
+* Upgrade to Ajax technology on training page for much faster processing
+* New Quick tag allows entry of comments/notes and immediate publishing or save to draft
+* Full article text popup and in Quick tag
+* Training Posts page in the WordPress admin now has full training tags for each article in a list format
+* Bulk curation options in Training Posts admin page, including the ability to change the author

 = 1.2.2 =
 * Video curation topic with the ability to embed videos in your posts automatically